Ethiopian Airlines: 2000 – present

 A fleet renewal started in the early 2000s, with the incorporation of the Boeing 737-700 and the Boeing 767-300ER; The airline discontinued its service to Newark in favour of serving Washington, D.C. in 2004.
 In the late 2000s the airline announced it would be the launch customer of the Boeing 787 Dreamliner, and placed orders to acquire new Airbus A350-900s, Boeing 777-200LRs and Bombardier equipment.

 In late September 2010, Ethiopian Airlines was invited to join Star Alliance under the mentoring of Lufthansa.
 The carrier became a member of the alliance in December 2011, the third Africa-based carrier to do so—following EgyptAir and South African Airways—and the 28th member worldwide.

-In 2024, Ethiopia offered the unrecognised country Somaliland equity in the airline in exchange for the use of a Somaliland port.
+In 2024, Ethiopia offered the unrecognised country of Somaliland equity in the airline in exchange for the use of a Somaliland port.
 On 20 January 2025, Ethiopia announced that the airline will be launching flights between Addis Ababa and Hyderabad, offering three weekly flights on its Boeing 737 MAX 8 aircraft.